First published February 2017 | Words and photos by Vietnam Coracle

 ABOUT THIS ROUTE:

 In this guide I’ve outlined three ‘back ways’ from Saigon to Dalat.
 The main focus is to stay off busy roads and main highways as much as possible, while also being relatively direct and scenic ways to reach Dalat.
 In particular, I’ve concentrated on a 380km route (see the blue line on my map), but I’ve also included two variations of this route which are shorter: 360km (green line) and 310km (red line).
-These are all slightly longer than taking the main highway from Saigon to Dalat (300km), but the roads are in great condition, the scenery is good, the traffic is light; it’s safer, easier, more rewarding, cleaner, healthier, and a lot more fun, than taking the highways.
-All the routes are rideable in a day if you start early, or just break the journey along the way with a night in either Cat Tien, Bao Loc, or Di Linh.
+These are all slightly longer than taking the main highway from Saigon to Dalat (300km), but the roads are in great condition (except for a couple of rough patches), the scenery is good, the traffic is light; it’s safer, easier, more rewarding, cleaner, healthier, and a lot more fun, than taking the highways.
+All the routes are rideable in a day if you start early, or just break the journey along the way with a night in either Cat Tien, Bao Loc, or Di Linh (at Juliet’s Villa).
 I’ve included recommendations of places to stay along the way in my description of the route below.

 Saigon to Dalat: the ‘Back Ways’